richgieg/TournamentResults/README.md

 ```

 *If all tests were successfully executed, the last line of output should be
 "Success!
 All tests pass!"
-If that is not the case, then examine the output to
+If that is not the case, then the output can be
-determine which unit test failed.
-With this vital information, you should be
+examined in order to determine which unit test failed.
+With this vital
-able to easily track down the problem in the code.*
+information, one should be able to easily track down the problem in the code
+(if a problem happened to be present).*

 **Exit the SSH session and shutdown the VM:**
 ```